-The Security Incident Log contains a three-year record of on-campus and public property crimes and includes incident date and time, location, description, and Campus Security/LAPD response.
-The log is available for review by students, faculty, and staff in the Administrative Services Office and on the Portal.
+The Security Incident Log contains a three-year record of on-campus and public property crimes and includes incident date and time, location, description, and Clery geography.
+The log is available for students, faculty, and staff review in the Administrative Services Office during regular business hours and on the Southwestern Portal.